Anna Eriksson

 Anna Sofia Eriksson (born 22 April 1977) is a Finnish artist, filmmaker, composer, and singer.
 In September 2018, avantgarde film M directed and produced by Eriksson was having the world premiere at the Venice International Film Critics Week, 75th Venice International Film Festival.
+In 2022, her second feature film W premiered at the Locarno Film Festival.
 Eriksson is one of the most successful singers in Finnish chart history.

 Career

 Kiitorata and three albums (1995–1999)

 Anna Eriksson came to public attention after participating in the Kiitorata song competition on MTV3 in 1995.
 Her debut album Anna Eriksson was released in 1997.
 More than 81,000 copies have been sold, or double platinum.
 The album produced successful singles Juliet ja Joonatan and Kesä yhdessä.
 With her debut album, Eriksson was awarded with the Emma award as the Newcomer of the Year.

 In 1998 for Christmas Eriksson released the Christmas album Anna Joulu, which did not place on album charts but gradually ended up selling gold.
 The following year, the third album, Odota mua was released, featuring the hit song Ilta yöhön kuljettaa.